srinidhi3008/IO-Project/README.md

 # IO-Project
 # AI-Powered Email Reply Generator

-This project is a Flask API server that uses LLMs (`microsoft/phi-2`) and a vector database (`FAISS`) to analyze emails and generate intelligent, context-aware replies.
+This project is a REST API server built using Flask.
+It uses LLMs (`microsoft/phi-2`) and a vector database (`FAISS`) to analyze emails and generate intelligent, context-aware replies.
 It is designed to be the "brain" for any email client, such as a browser extension, desktop app, or mobile app.

 ---